Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 5. Advanced Imaging

-The development of new technologies has brought on better ways to treat patients.
-Imaging and neuroscience stand as prime examples of medical trends to pay attention to this year.
+The development of new technologies has brought about better ways to treat patients.
+Imaging and neuroscience stand as prime examples of medical trends in health care in 2023.

 Advancements in radiography give medical professionals tools to perform in-depth assessments of the brain after a stroke.
 Advanced imaging may include: